-Up until now, online social networking has been treated mostly as a plaything for some pharmaceutical manufacturers.
-They will post a few updates on Twitter, maybe start a Facebook page or post a YouTube video or two, but I have not seen much indication that the companies have really bought in, much less that they “get it” (though, some like AstraZeneca may be playing it safe while the FDA works out the regulation aspect).
+Until now, online social networking has been treated mostly as a plaything for some pharmaceutical manufacturers.
+They will post a few updates on Twitter, maybe start a Facebook page or post a YouTube video or two, but I have seen little sign that the companies have really bought in, much less that they “get it” (though, some like AstraZeneca may play it safe while the FDA works out the regulation aspect).

 - Truth and Accuracy: Content that is truthful, balanced, accurate, and not misleading

 - Be Respectful: Respect the interests of patients, caregivers, and health care providers, particularly related to matters of privacy and the primacy of the patient/physician relationship

 - Protect and Advance Patient Health: Provide accurate and timely reporting on medicine safety

 - Transparency: Any sponsorship should be entirely transparent as to the role of product sponsors as participants in online discussions [sic]

 - Respect the Views of Others: Acknowledge other opinions but don’t censor or limit these views; rather, add the product sponsor’s views to the ongoing discussions